Strategic Transport Plan

 TfN, with its Partners, is developing a Strategic Transport Plan and accompanying long-term Investment Programme, so that people and businesses can see a firm commitment to create a stronger, more diverse and resilient economy.

-When adopted in 2018, the Strategic Transport Plan will be TfN’s principal policy document and the plan of the statutory body.
+When finally adopted early next year, the Strategic Transport Plan will be TfN’s principal policy document and the plan of the statutory body.
 The Strategic Transport Plan, and its supporting evidence, will inform how HM Government, Network Rail, Highways England and HS2 Ltd. can work with Partners in the North to deliver investment that can transform the economy.

-A copy of the Strategic Transport Plan Position Statement is available by following this link.
+A copy of the Draft Strategic Transport Plan is available by following this link.